Carl Gustav Rehnskiöld: Prisoner of war (1709–1718)

-My God knows what anxiety I have been carrying around during this long captivity, and noticed me being far away from Your Majesty's gracious eyes, and my most sincere courtship.
-But my only concern and work has been to serve the other unfortunate poor prisoners, those I supported from my poor estate, that is nowadays almost empty, and from time to time I must expect an unruly misfortune falling over me, because my protests rush back to me.
-Your Most Gracious Majesty, I thus pray that You do not keep Your gracious hand away from me, so that I may not perish in this misery, but with Your gentleness, the one I always enjoyed undeservedly, save me from this danger.
+My God knows what anguish I have endured during this long captivity, cut off from Your Majesty’s gracious gaze and from the chance to pay my most humble respects.
+Yet throughout, my only concern and labor has been to care for the other unfortunate prisoners, whom I have helped from my meager means—so much so that what little I had is now entirely spent.
+I must now, at times, expect an unbearable ruin for myself, when my bills of exchange are returned protested and unpaid.
+Therefore, I most humbly beg Your Majesty not to withdraw your gracious hand from me, so that I may not perish in this misery, but be rescued from this danger by the innate mercy which, though I do not deserve it, I have always received.

 — Carl Gustav Rehnskiöld, From Rehnskiöld's letter dated 7 January 1715, which he sent to Charles XII regarding his arrival at Swedish Pomerania.

 After a long time without any effort from the Swedish side, the matter of getting Rehnskiöld exchanged from captivity was raised in the spring of 1718, when Russia commenced peace negotiations with Sweden in Lövö village on Vårdö in Åland.
 Rehnskiöld came to be involved in the matter of succession in Sweden on the initiative of Georg Heinrich von Görtz from Holstein-Gottorp, who had served as Swedish "grand-vizier" since 1716 and was responsible for the peace talks.
 Charles XII had no heirs, so Görtz wanted Rehnskiöld on his side to strengthen his own position in the Holstein Party, in which Görtz held great influence.
 Görtz and his party wanted to make Charles Frederick, Duke of Holstein-Gottorp heir to the Swedish throne, in order to counteract the pressure from the Hessian party, whose choice for heir to the throne was landgrave Frederick of Hesse-Kassel, Prince consort to Charles XII's sister Princess Ulrika Eleonora.
 After pressure from the Swedish side, Peter I gave the order on 17 September to send Rehnskiöld to Lövö, where he would be exchanged with Major-General Ivan Trubetskoy and Count Avtonom Golovin.
 Rehnskiöld arrived at Lovö on 14 October, where he entrusted Görtz's secretary, Andreas Stambke, to convince Charles Frederick to marry a daughter to Peter I in order to bolster relations between Sweden and Russia.
 (Note: Charles Frederick married Grand Duchess Anna Petrovna, elder daughter of Peter I. Their son Charles Peter Ulrich became Charles Frederick's successor as Duke of Holstein-Gottorp in 1739 and was made Russian Tsar as Peter III.)
 On 30 October the exchange was finalized and Rehnskiöld was finally released.